luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 -   `{ record | field = newVal }` is the syntax for updating a record.
 -   The Elm runtime is responsible for calling this function, as you'll see in a minute.

-Oh, did I forgot to mention `case _variable_ of` expression is exaustive?
+Oh, did I forgot to mention `case _variable_ of` is exaustive?
 It means that if we forgot to handle a value for `Msg` or if we typed a wrong value, the compiler would complain:

 ![Example an error message for a missing](/images/examples/elm-forgot-branch-error-msg.png)